Driver Knowledge Test

 What does this sign mean?

 www.driverknowledgetest.com.au - Traffic Signs - What does this sign mean?
-60 km/h is the speed limit in this area.
+You will need to stop at the stop sign ahead.

 Where there are no speed limit signs, the speed limit is 100 km/h, unless: